Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 137F0: after EF, man with palm branches for million
 - 13817: after initial 16
 - 13819: after 17
-- 1383C: Imhotep is close to Ptah
+- 1383C: Imhotep is close to Ptah, copied beard from newer (Sep’25) Ptah
 - 1383F: drew that Ptah
 - 13853: 52 + horns from ram
 - 13859: after 58